Active Retrieval Augmented Generation: Abstract

 \section{Abstract}

 Despite the remarkable ability of large language models (LMs) to comprehend and generate language, they have a tendency to hallucinate and create factually inaccurate output.
 Augmenting LMs by retrieving information from external knowledge resources is one promising solution.
-Most existing retrieval-augmented LMs employ a retrieve-and-generate setup that only retrieves information once based on the input.
-This is limiting, however, in more general scenarios involving generation of long texts, where continually gathering information throughout the generation process is essential.
-There have been some past efforts to retrieve information multiple times while generating outputs, which mostly retrieve documents at fixed intervals using the previous context as queries.
+Most existing retrieval augmented LMs employ a retrieve-and-generate setup that only retrieves information once based on the input.
+This is limiting, however, in more general scenarios involving generation of long texts, where continually gathering information throughout generation is essential.
 In this work, we provide a generalized view of \emph{active retrieval augmented generation}, methods that actively decide when and what to retrieve across the course of the generation.
-We propose \textbf{F}orward-\textbf{L}ooking \textbf{A}ctive \textbf{RE}trieval augmented generation~(\textbf{\ours}), a generic retrieval-augmented generation method which iteratively uses a prediction of the upcoming sentence to anticipate future content, which is then utilized as a query to retrieve relevant documents to regenerate the sentence if it contains low-confidence tokens.
+We propose \textbf{F}orward-\textbf{L}ooking \textbf{A}ctive \textbf{RE}trieval augmented generation~(\textbf{\ours}), a generic method which iteratively uses a prediction of the upcoming sentence to anticipate future content, which is then utilized as a query to retrieve relevant documents to regenerate the sentence if it contains low-confidence tokens.
 We test \ours along with baselines comprehensively over 4 long-form knowledge-intensive generation tasks/datasets. \ours achieves superior or competitive performance on all tasks, demonstrating the effectiveness of our method. \footnote{Code and datasets are available at \url{https://github.com/jzbjyb/FLARE}.}